 Backup all your music to stream on your phone, tablet or via the web.

 Music is great to listen to.
 My favorite is Techno, yours may differ, but everyone loves music of some type!
-Keep your music ready to stream on you phone, tablet, or PC.
+Keep your music ready to stream on your phone, tablet, or PC.
 Use this music backup software from Google to do just that!
 Its’ called Google Play Music and it’ll save your music listening life!
 You can download using a wifi connection, so you don’t need to use up all your data, then listen to it without using your data connection!
 I love this feature!

-Just click on the image below to go to the music manager – sign in with your google account, and listen on!!!
+Just click on the image below to go to the music manager – sign in with your Google account, and listen on!!!